A filtered generalization of the Chekanov-Eliashberg algebra: Proofs of invariance

-The invariance proofs are modeled on those appearing in \cite{Chekanov:LCH, Ekholm:Z2RSFT, EES:LegendriansInR2nPlus1, EES:PtimesR, EHK:LagrangianCobordisms, ENS:Orientations, Ng:RSFT} and we will rely on references to speed up the exposition when possible.
-The main technical difficulty we'll encounter is the management of multiple simultaneous stabilizations occurring during double point moves, which are handled algebraically.
+The invariance proofs are modeled on those appearing in \cite{Chekanov:LCH, Ekholm:Z2RSFT, EES:LegendriansInR2nPlus1, EES:PtimesR, EHK:LagrangianCobordisms, ENS:Orientations, Ng:RSFT} and we will rely on references to speed up the exposition whenever possible.
+The main technical difficulty we'll encounter is the management of multiple simultaneous stabilizations occurring during application of double point moves, which are handled algebraically.

 Homotopy invariance of cobordism maps under deformation of partitioned Lagrangian cobordisms $\LagGrouped$ follows from \cite{Ekholm:Z2RSFT} and will not be addressed.
 Likewise with $\ring = \field[H_{1}(\Leg)]$ coefficients, changes in capping path and basepoints determine automorphisms of $\newRSFTA$ induced by automorphisms of $\ring$ following standard arguments appearing in the references.